thetherington/Packet-Merge-Collector/README.md

 4. Multi-threaded for multiple devices for non blocking capability.
 5. Texutal status values for easy use with the Intelligence notifications.
 6. Supports auto lookup annotations of magnum destination label mnemonics.
+7. Supports auto host lookup from the magnum configuartion.

 ## Minimum Requirements: